 - in Europe, Canada and the American state of Vermont farmers can earn more than 20 cents per kW for their electricity.
 A multi-year power purchase agreement (PPA) from a utility ensures the farm a dependable revenue stream while milk prices fluctuate over time.

-- if a low price is offered by the local utility, the farm can go off grid and produce its own electricity, a potential offset of $45,000 at a 500 cow farm.
+- if a low price is offered by the utility, a farm can go off grid and produce its own electricity potentially offsetting $45,000 at a 500 cow farm.

 - larger farms near pipelines can produce RNG (renewable natural gas) which currently provides sky high profits for farmers and developers.